Sambar Recipe: How To Make Delicious Sambar Recipe

-South Indians mostly use in their daily main food menu and breakfast menu a kind of liquid soup which is made up of Toor dal or Arhar dal (yellow split pigeon peas) adding tamarind juice, some pieces of vegetables and then, topped by spices.
+South Indians mostly use in their daily main food menu and breakfast menu a kind of soup which is made up of Toor dal or Arhar dal (yellow split pigeon peas) adding tamarind juice, some pieces of vegetables and then, topped by spices.
 This recipe is known as "Sambar' and it is a very famous and most popular dish of South Indians all over the world.
-But It is not limited to them only and can be used by anybody all over the world as a soup in place of other customary soups like corn or tomato used by them.
-It is a must dish in their daily menu, especially, for the Tamilians.
-Telugu people may not be preparing it daily even though they also like it much.
-The Telugus have their own unique dishes in its place like "Pulusu or Kolambu" and "Charu or Rasam".
-I shall deal with these recipes later.
+But It is not limited to Indians only as it is nowadays used by anybody all over the world in their meals.
+You may consume it just like other customary soups of corn or tomato.
+It is a must dish in their daily menu for the Tamil people.
+Telugu people may not be preparing it so widely even though they also like it much.
+They have their own unique dishes in their place like "Pulusu or Kolambu" and "Charu or Rasam" which have been explained by me in other articles.

 At present, we are mainly concerned with the recipe called "sambar' and how to prepare it in a very easy manner.

 What is Special About Sambar Recipe?